 With an outdoor classroom and fun interpretive signs about animals, weather, and habitats, the East Fairhaven School Trail is a treasured resource for students and teachers to connect with nature in their own backyard.
 But the trail isn’t just for school use; community members are welcome to walk here outside of school hours (weekdays 8:00am to 3:00pm).
 The trail is particularly good for young children who are just getting started exploring the outdoors.

-Spearheaded by the Fairhaven Community Trail Network, this nature trail opened in 2015 with assistance from the Buzzards Bay Coalition’s education staff and service members.
-The network is now working to create a second trail at nearby LeRoy L. Wood School.
+Spearheaded by the Fairhaven Community Trail Network, this nature trail opened in 2015 with assistance from the Buzzards Bay Coalition.
+The network opened a second trail at nearby LeRoy L. Wood School in 2018.

 The school trail ends where it intersects with another foot path through neighboring Nasketucket Woods, which is marked with a sign on a large white pine.
 You can continue south on this trail for another half-mile or turn back to return to the school grounds.